LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 ### Dynamic parts spanning several /

-If you want to capture more than just the URI part, you can define a dynamic part using the `*id` syntax - this will use the `.*` regular expression:
+If you want a dynamic part to capture more than one URI path segment, separated by forward slashes, you can define a dynamic part using the `*id` syntax, which uses the `.*` regular expression:

 ```
 GET   /files/*name          controllers.Application.download(name)